Article first published January 2017, updated July 2019

 And they use that same creativity in their email marketing strategies.

-In this post, we’ll take a look at how some savvy media companies are using email marketing to drive heaps of traffic to their sites.
+In this post, we’ll take a look at how some savvy media companies are using email marketing to drive traffic to their sites.

 1. Personalize emails with dynamic content